 Scratching Posts

-Scratching is a strong feline instinct, and you’ve got to provide opportunities to express that desire (other than the arms of your couch, that is).
-A variety of horizontal and vertical scratching posts will help them keep their claws trim and their bodies stretched out.
+Scratching is a strong feline instinct which can be difficult to tame.
+Your best bet is lean into it—provide opportunities and surfaces for your cat to scratch other than on the arms of your couch.
+A variety of horizontal and vertical scratching posts will help them keep their claws trim as well as give them a chance to stretch their limbs.

 Take Them Outside

 Giving your cat safe and controlled exposure to the outdoors can fulfill a great deal of their desire for exploration.
-Some cats can become pro leash walkers with a little practice and can level up from walks around the block to hitting the trails with you!
-Other cats prefer the comfort and security of a catio or another contained outdoor space to take in all the sights and sounds of the outdoors while still feeling like they’re right at home.
+Some cats can become pro leash walkers—with a little practice, your cat might level up from walks around the block to hitting the trails with you!
+Other cats might prefer the comfort and security of a catio or another contained outdoor space, so they can take in all the sights and sounds of the outdoors and still feel like they’re right at home.

 Bring the Outside In